-The three most commonly used Digital Voice modes in Amateur Radio are:
+The three digital voice modes which are currently most commonly used in amateur radio are:

 - D-STAR -- Digital Smart Technologies For Amateur Radio

 - DMR -- Digital Mobile Radio

 In general, the digital voice modes may be accessed using a radio capable of encoding/decoding the various formats.
 You can connect to the required Internet resources in a number of ways, but when utilizing a radio, this is usually accomplished by using repeaters or hotspots.

 A hotspot is essentially a micro-repeater.
 That is, it contains a low-power transceiver which is connected by some means to The Internet.

 Some hotspots work with your computer, while others are self-contained, usually utilizing a Raspberry Pi.

 Without a radio, you can utilize a PC with a dongle or an app.
 You can also use an app which runs on an Android phone.

 To support long distance communications, all of the digital voice modes employ Internet Linking.
 The three modes discussed here do this in somewhat different ways.